gregdetre/healthyselfjournal/docs/reference/WEB_INTERFACE.md

 ## Runtime flow
 1. User runs `uv run healthyselfjournal web [options]` (see next section).
 If `--resume` is provided, the server resumes the most recent session instead of starting a new one.
-2. The root page loads and initialises a new session, showing the opening question.
+2. The root page loads and initialises or resumes a session, then redirects to `/journal/{sessions_dir_basename}/{session_id}/` which shows the opening question.
 3. On “Start recording”, the client captures audio, visualises levels, and tracks voiced time.
 4. When recording stops, the clip is discarded if it fails the short-answer thresholds; otherwise it uploads to `/session/{id}/upload`.
 5. The server transcribes, updates storage, schedules summarisation, and generates the next question.